Yoga Posture Clinic: Revolved Head-to-Knee Pose (Parivrtta Janu Sirsasana)

 6. Reach your top arm up and over, clasping the outside of the right foot with your left hand.
 Inhale and press your elbows apart as you lengthen both sides of your body; exhale and pull your top arm and shoulder blade back as you revolve your torso toward the ceiling and gaze up.

-Common Misalignments
+Common Misalignments in Revolved Head-to-Knee Pose

 When you side-bend to the right, your left sitting bone will get light.
 Press down through your inner left thigh, anchoring your left sit bone as you lean back and over.
 Continue to press your right thigh down as well, lengthening your right inner thigh toward your right inner knee.

-Keeping the top arm and chest revolving open can be tough in Parivrtta Janu Sirsasana.
+Keeping the top arm and chest revolving open can be challenging in Parivrtta Janu Sirsasana.
 I often have my students start with the top hand holding the base of the skull, where the neck and head meet, asking them to lean back into their hand as they side bend to keep the chest open.

-Variations and Entry Strategies
+Revolved Head-to-Knee PoseVariations and Entry Strategies

-Another common way to get deeper into Revolved Head-to-Knee Pose is to take your bottom hand to the opposite knee, pulling and twisting your torso as you lean in the opposite direction.
+Another common way to get deeper into the Revolved Head-to-Knee Pose is to take your bottom hand to the opposite knee, pulling and twisting your torso as you lean in the opposite direction.

-In the full expression of Parivrtta Janu Sirsasana, the sides of the body are parallel, the top arm is behind the top ear, the torso is revolving and the back of the head comes to rest on the knee.
+In the full expression of Parivrtta Janu Sirsasana, the sides of the body are parallel, the top arm is behind the top ear, the torso is revolving, and the back of the head comes to rest on the knee.

 Recent articles